I wanted to empower people to be able to make choices in their lives, for themselves and to have privacy and anonymity.

 But three days later a small package arrived in the mailbox, neatly wrapped in an unassuming box.
 It was Melinda’s medicine, in fact exactly the same brand with the same packaging they used to buy, only now one week of medicine had cost them $30 instead of $600.

 Tom couldn’t understand how it could be so cheap.
 The medicine seemed real, it came in the same package and Tom even had it tested (can’t be too careful, right?)
 Maybe it was stolen, and the thieves just wanted to sell it quickly?
 Or was it produced in India, for minimal cost?

 But Tom didn’t care.
 He had already placed his next order from the same seller.
 Tom only cared about Melinda.

 While the story is made up, the situation is real.
 Medicine in the U.S. can be extremely expensive, and the cost isn’t something all families can bear.
 The same medicine that will ruin you financially is often available for a fraction of the cost from darknet markets.

 Yet we must always remember the dangers of buying medicine from darknet markets.
 It’s entirely possible that you can get fake medicine, untested medicine or straight up dangerous medicine.
 You must be very careful when you buy from a completely unregulated market.
 Instead of the medicine saving your life, it might kill you.

 I’d imagine most would say yes, they would do anything to save her.
-While there are bad stuff on darknet markets, most of which are illegal, in this case cryptocurrencies and darknet markets helped save Tom’s family, and I see that as a good thing.
+While there is bad stuff on darknet markets—most of which is illegal—in this case cryptocurrencies and darknet markets helped save Tom’s family, and I see that as a good thing.